UVA-DSA/Runtime_RobScene_Seg_2Context/README.md

 # Runtime_Robotic_Scene_Segmentation_ToConext
-Robotic Scene Segmentation with Memory Network for Runtime Surgical Context Inference
+Robotic Scene Segmentation with Memory Network for Runtime Surgical Context Inference [In submission]

 ## Start here
 run the following commands with python 3.9 or above